AstroNvim/docs/src/content/docs/configuration/v4_migration.md

 - Key codes in the keys for the mappings for AstroNvim are now normalized to match the casing in the official vimdocs.
 For example in v3 our mappings used `<leader>`, but this is now changed to `<Leader>`.
 - `mapleader` and `maplocalleader` must be set in the `AstroNvim/AstroNvim` configuration spec `opts` or before the `require("lazy").setup` call in your Neovim configuration.
+- `MasonUpdate` and `MasonUpdateAll` commands have been renamed to `AstroMasonUpdate` and `AstroMasonUpdateAll` to avoid conflicting with core Mason commands
+- `<Leader>u` mappings have been modified to align buffer-local and global commands to a common standard
+- The `file_info` component in the `status` API default options have been changed.
+If you are using `file_info` in your configuration, please refer to the new defaults in the [AstroUI Repository](https://github.com/AstroNvim/astroui/blob/main/lua/astroui/status/component.lua#L34-L57).
+- `signs` is no longer used for configuring diagnostic signs.
+This is now configured in the `diagnostics` table under the `signs` key.
+If you are modifying the diagnostic signs in your configuration, please refer to the [AstroLSP configuration in AstroNvim](https://github.com/AstroNvim/AstroNvim/blob/v4/lua/astronvim/plugins/_astrolsp.lua#L45-L54)
+- The `signs` table is now a dictionary format rather than a list to more closely align with the core Neovim Lua API as well as make it easier for the user to modify.
+If you are customizing signs in your user configuration, the field that was previously `name` in the list is now the key in a dictionary like table.
+- The "loop" text object configured in `nvim-treesitter-text-objects` has been changed from `l` to `o` to avoid collisions with the common text object for line
 - TODO: More changes from @mehalter

+### New Features

+Some changes have been made that do not necessarily require any user intervention during the migration, but are just new features!
+Here are a few icon_highlights

+- `shift+enter` in Neo-Tree will now open the file under the cursor with the system.
+This is useful for opening images or other files that are not supported natively by Neovim.
+- Heirline now has a virtual environment component that is in the default configuration.
+If a virtual environment is activated, it will be shown in the statusline.
+- AstroNvim now has a built-in project rooting utility that can be used to update the current working directory to an automatically detected project root. `:AstroRootInfo` can be used to see the current information from the rooter and `:AstroRoot` will update the current working directory to the detected root.
+This can be configured in AstroCore in the `rooter` settings to update the root automatically as well as changing how the root detection works.
+- Large buffer detection has been greatly improved to make working with large files much faster.
+We have also added a user auto command event (`AstroLargeBuf`) which can be used to disable more things when a large buffer is detected.